RobertoPrevato/K8sStudies/docs/kind/multi-nodes.md

 ## Following a restart…

 Following a restart of the cluster, the system took several minutes to become responsive.
+This issue happened only once in several system restarts.

 Initially it was giving a `Gateway Time Out` error, which is a common issue when the ingress controller is not ready to handle requests.